WIOA Toolkit: Step-by-Step Guide

 Career pathway counseling

-WIOA Follow-Up Requirements:
+WIOA Follow-Up Requirements

-Report employment within 90 days of completion
+Report employment within 90 days.

-Maintain contact with your WIOA counselor
+Maintain contact with their WIOA counselor.

-Career Outcomes:
+Career Outcomes

-Direct service provider roles: $15K+ starting
+Direct service provider roles: starting at $15K+

-Administrative positions: $45K average
+Administrative positions: averaging $45K

-Step 10: Continue Your Career Pathway
+Continuing Your Career Pathway

-Stackable Credentials:
+Stackable Credentials

 CDA → DOL Apprenticeship → 21 College Credits